shimondoodkin/red-blue-paint/README.md

 eyes usually can focus given some time but they vlur to connect both eyes emades beter so they dont focus. all it needs just show brain good information.

-eyes should be relaxed instead for this to work. tension in muscles bends the picture.
+eyes should be relaxed instead of squinting for this to work. tension in muscles bends the picture. i have noticed maybe squint little on sides out sides of eyes instead of centers but not sure about it this might turn abad idea can't predict.